Are There Any Age Restrictions to Go Swimming with Whale Sharks?

 What Features Does the Tour Boat Offer?

-Our whale shark diving tours are conducted north of Perth on our purpose-built dive vessel, ALIIKAI, which has recently undergone a major refit.
-With four showers, two toilets, two easy-to-use dive ladders and comfortable seating for everyone on the tour, you’ll find it’s a feature-packed vessel with everything you need.
-Did we forget to mention that it’s been outfitted with brand-new dive equipment, including seven underwater scooters and two SUP (Stand Up Paddle) boards?
+Our whale shark diving tours are conducted north of Perth on our purpose-built dive vessel, Heron Charters, which has recently undergone a major refit.
+With two showers, toilet, two easy-to-use dive ladders and comfortable seating for everyone on the tour, you’ll find it’s a feature-packed vessel with everything you need.
+Did we forget to mention that it’s been outfitted with brand-new dive equipment, including underwater scooters and SUP (Stand Up Paddle) boards?